 You can decide not to be in this study.
 Participation in this study is completely voluntary.
 Even if you decide to join the study now, you are free to leave at any time if you change your mind.

-More information about this study continues below.
+More information about this study continues in Section 2 of this document.

 2. PURPOSE OF THIS STUDY

 2.1 Study purpose: